JesseTG/awesome-qt/README.md

 - [Qt Visual Studio Add-in](https://doc.qt.io/archives/vs-addin) [:octocat:](https://github.com/qt-labs/vstools) - If you'd rather stick to Visual Studio, this add-in will let you do that.
 - [Qt Linguist](https://doc.qt.io/qt-5/qtlinguist-index.html) [:octocat:](https://github.com/qt/qttools/tree/dev/src/linguist) - Qt provides excellent internationalization/localization support, and this tool is very much responsible for it.
 Write translatable strings in your code with special macros, and this tool will aggregate them all for you so you or your translator(s) can broaden your software's audience.
 - [Qt Installer Framework](https://doc.qt.io/qtinstallerframework) [:octocat:](https://github.com/qtproject/installer-framework) - Nobody seems to talk about this, but Qt also provides a way to write an installer for your application.
 Does not support creation of macOS disk images, app bundles, or Linux packages, so be mindful of that when considering your project's distribution.
-  - [`macdeployqt`](https://doc.qt.io/qt-5/osx-deployment.html) [:octocat:](https://github.com/qt/qttools/tree/dev/src/macdeployqt) - A tool for generating macOS application bundles for Qt projects.
+  - [`macdeployqt`](https://doc.qt.io/qt-5/osx-deployment.html) [:octocat:](https://github.com/qt/qttools/tree/dev/src/macdeployqt) - Generates macOS application bundles for Qt projects.
-- [qmake](https://doc.qt.io/qt-5/qmake-manual.html) [:octocat:](https://github.com/qt/qtbase/tree/dev/qmake) - A build system designed for Qt, though it can be used for non-Qt projects.
+- [qmake](https://doc.qt.io/qt-5/qmake-manual.html) [:octocat:](https://github.com/qt/qtbase/tree/dev/qmake) - The bundled build system designed for Qt, though it can be used for non-Qt projects.
 - [qbs](https://doc.qt.io/qbs) [:octocat:](https://github.com/qt-labs/qbs) - If QML is more your style, consider this alternative build system.
 - [Emulator](https://doc.qt.io/emulator) - Don't forget about Qt's mobile support!
-- `qtdiag` [:octocat:](https://github.com/qt/qttools/tree/dev/src/qtdiag) - A command-line tool that prints out a lot of information pertaining to both your Qt installation and your system in general.
+- `qtdiag` [:octocat:](https://github.com/qt/qttools/tree/dev/src/qtdiag) - Command-line tool that prints out a lot of information pertaining to both your Qt installation and your system in general.
 No link because there's no dedicated web page; just run `qtdiag` on the command line.
 Excellent for troubleshooting.
-- `qmleasing` [:octocat:](https://github.com/qt/qtdeclarative/tree/dev/tools/qmleasing) - A curiously undocumented tool that lets you make easing curves suitable for QML, though if you understand the underlying math there's no reason you couldn't use the resulting numbers elsewhere.
+- `qmleasing` [:octocat:](https://github.com/qt/qtdeclarative/tree/dev/tools/qmleasing) - Lets you make easing curves suitable for QML, though if you understand the underlying math there's no reason you couldn't use the resulting numbers elsewhere.

 ### Third-Party Tools

-- [CMake](https://doc.qt.io/qt-5/cmake-manual.html) [:octocat:](https://github.com/Kitware/CMake) - A general C++ build tool that happens to have great Qt support.
+- [CMake](https://doc.qt.io/qt-5/cmake-manual.html) [:octocat:](https://github.com/Kitware/CMake) - General C++ build tool that happens to have great Qt support.
 - [GammaRay](https://www.kdab.com/development-resources/qt-tools/gammaray) [:octocat:](https://github.com/KDAB/GammaRay) - Powerful debugger and general inspection tool for Qt-built software.
 Lets you inspect and manipulate the `QObject` hierarchy, view object properties, edit widgets at runtime, and far, *far* more.
 A two-sentence blurb can't do it justice, seriously check it out.
-- [moc-ng](https://github.com/woboq/moc-ng) [:octocat:](https://github.com/woboq/moc-ng) - An alternative implementation of `moc` that's binary-compatible with Qt's version.
+- [moc-ng](https://github.com/woboq/moc-ng) [:octocat:](https://github.com/woboq/moc-ng) - Alternative implementation of `moc` that's binary-compatible with Qt's version.
-- [Qt-Inspector](https://github.com/robertknight/Qt-Inspector) [:octocat:](https://github.com/robertknight/Qt-Inspector) - A Qt inspection tool with similar goals to GammaRay, though much simpler.
+- [Qt-Inspector](https://github.com/robertknight/Qt-Inspector) [:octocat:](https://github.com/robertknight/Qt-Inspector) - Inspection tool with similar goals to GammaRay, though much simpler.
 - [SIP](https://www.riverbankcomputing.com/software/sip) [:package:](https://www.riverbankcomputing.com/hg/sip) - Generates Python bindings for C or C++ libraries.
 Has special support for Qt signals and slots, and was used to create [PyQt](https://riverbankcomputing.com/software/pyqt).

 ## Bindings in Other Languages